sunyuding/cloud-university/README.md

 # Cloud University

-> I created this as a study plan of topics for becoming a Cloud/DevOps/Infrastructure/SRE Engineer.
+> I created this as a study plan of topics for becoming an engineer in the Cloud Age.
 >
-> The items listed here will prepare you well for in an interview at just about any software company,
-> including the giants: Facebook, LinkedIn, Amazon/Apple, Netflex, Google.
->
 > *Best of luck to you!*

 ## What is it?

-This is a study plan for going from a new grad to a Cloud/DevOps/Infrastructure/SRE Engineer for a large company.
+This is a study plan for going from a new grad to an engineer working on Cloud.

-This is meant for **new software engineers** or those switching from software/web development to Cloud/DevOps/Infrastructure/SRE Engineer (where a wide range of computer science knowledge is required).
-If you have many years of experience and are claiming many years of software engineering experience, expect a harder interview.
+This is meant for **new software engineers** or those switching from software/web development to a Cloud Engineer (where a wide range of computer science knowledge is required).
+If you have many years of experience and are claiming many years of software engineering experience, expect a harder requirement.

 If you have many years of software/web development experience, note that large software companies like Google, Amazon, Facebook and Microsoft view software engineering as different from software/web development, and they require computer science knowledge.

-If you want to be a Cloud/DevOps/Infrastructure/SRE Engineer, study more from the optional list (networking, security).
+If you want to be a Cloud Engineer, study more from the optional list (networking, security).

 ---